Nic Junius

 About

-I'm a Computational Media PhD candidate in the Interaction Dynamics Lab at UC Santa Cruz.
-I was previously a Digital Arts and New Media MFA student and an MS student in the Expressive Intelligence Studio also at UC Santa Cruz.
-I primarily study computational models of character interaction and theatrical practice.
-At the moment my work is focused on building interfaces and interaction models to facilitate new kinds of expressiveness between players and characters in digital games.
-Much of the inspiration for the modeling approaches I use is drawn from acting and directing practice in theater as well as computational caricature with the goal of making approachable, customizable systems for interactive narrative projects.
+I'm a storyteller, system designer, and engineer.
+I design and develop computational systems of character interaction and theatrical practice, building interfaces and interaction models to facilitate new kinds of expressiveness between players and AI driven characters.
+My primary inspiration for the approaches I use comes from my time as a playwright and lighting designer on theatrical productions, formal acting practices, and computational caricature.
+From this confluence of influences, I create approachable, customizable systems for interactive narrative projects.
 Please visit my itch.io page for the official pages of my released games.

 Selected Projects